BIRTH ANNOUNCEMENTS:

 Boston’s “Monster” reliever.
 Back then, it wasn’t strange for a reliever to win ten or more games out of the bullpen.
 Without a start, Radatz won 49 games between 1962 and 1965, averaging about 135 innings pitched and about 160 strikeouts each season.

-So Cleveland has Trevor Bauer and he throws hard, can go multiple innings, and has no idea where the ball is going from time to time, costing him a spot in the rotation at the start of this season.
-Why can’t Terry Francona take Bauer and make him a long reliever of sorts – instead of going six innings every fifth day, let him throw two or three innings every other day or so when his starters get in trouble earlier than planned, and scoop up 15 late inning wins?
+Some teams have guys who throw hard, can go multiple innings, and have no idea where the ball is going from time to time, which cost them a spot in the rotation.
+Why can’t a manager take one and make him a long reliever of sorts – instead of going six innings every fifth day, let him throw two or three innings every other day or so when his starters get in trouble earlier than planned, and scoop up 15 late inning wins?

 1938 Al Weis